What is Customer Experience (CX)?

-2. Identify Customer Personas: Understand your target audience by creating customer personas.
+2. Identify User Personas: Understand your target audience by creating user personas.
 These are fictional representations of different customer segments based on demographics, behaviors, and needs.
 Knowing your customers enables you to tailor the journey map to their specific experiences.

 3. Map Customer Touchpoints: These touchpoints can include awareness, consideration, purchase, onboarding, support, and post-purchase activities.
 Consider both online and offline interactions.

 4. Gather Data and Insights: Collect data from various sources, including customer feedback, surveys, analytics, and customer support interactions.
-Use qualitative and quantitative data to understand customer behaviors, preferences, pain points, and moments of delight.
+Use quantitative and qualitative data to understand customer behaviors, preferences, pain points, and moments of delight.